ALL OUR BAREBOATS ARE NOW REGISTERED FISHING VESSELS!

 FISHING PERMIT REQUIRED

 Anyone over the age of 18 who is fishing must have a recreational fishing permit which is granted to visiting tourists who wish to catch on a catch & release basis.
-It is illegal to have bill fish in one’s possession or to have more than 30lbs by weight in ones possession per boat.
+It is illegal to have bill fish in one’s possession or to have more than 30 pounds in ones possession per boat.

 Taking lobster and spearfishing (any method) are prohibited.

-Last Stop Sport can arrange the fishing permits for you for $64 per person.
+BVI SUP CO can arrange the fishing permits for you for $60 per person.
 It takes at least 4 business days to arrange, so order it on their website ASAP.
 We can provide you the license number of the boat, which you will need for the permit application.

-The Last Stop Sports also can rent out the Reel, Rod, Tackle Box, Rod Holder, Gaff and lures you will need for your fishing onboard.
+BVI SUPco can also rent you the Reel, Rod, Tackle Box, Rod Holder, Gaff and lures you will need for your fishing onboard.

 FISH POISONING CAUSION: